October 1992, the first 50 miles of the multi-use, recreational

 Brainerd/Baxter north to Bemidji State Park.

-Wing State Park and the addition of a bridge over Bemidji Avenue in
+Wing State Park and the addition of the Steamboat River Bridge over Bemidji Avenue in

 The Paul Bunyan Trail intersects at Walker,